-You Can Buy Spaceflight History Now
+The Cost of William Shatner’s ‘Most Profound Experience’

-William Shatner got his oldest-in-space record for free, but most commercial astronauts will have to pay for their historic milestones.
+The actor got his oldest-in-space record for free, but most commercial astronauts will have to pay for their historic milestones.

 William Shatner was a little nervous about that rocket.
 A week ago, during a CNN interview, his eyes went wide when the network showed a clip of a Blue Origin rocket taking off, streams of blazing exhaust unfurling from below.
 He’d never seen that footage before, he said, with all that “fire and brimstone.”
 “Oh my gosh,” the actor said.
 “Things like that go up and boom in the night.
 It’s a little scary.”